Patient Safety and Clinical Human Factors (Online Learning) MSc, PgDip, PgCert

-IELTS Academic: total 6.5 (at least 6.0 in each module)
+- IELTS Academic: total 6.5 with at least 6.0 in each component.

-Trinity ISE: ISE II with distinctions in all four components
+- Trinity ISE: ISE II with distinctions in all four components.

-Degrees taught and assessed in English must be no more than three and a half years old at the beginning of your degree programme.
-IELTS, TOEFL, Pearson Test of English and Trinity ISE must be no more than two years old at the beginning of your degree programme.*
+Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, Trinity ISE or PTE, in which case it must be no more than two years old.

 Find out more about our language requirements: